dfeagans/batchScalePTC/README.md

 1. Download the critical scaling mapkey that's included in this github repo.
 2. Load it into your Creo session using File > Options > Configuration Editor > Import/Export > OK
-3. Open the assembly that contains all the components you want to scale (This doesn't work on sub-assemblies).
+3. Opening index.html in the Creo integrated browser, will result in every *.PRT in your current workspace being scaled.

-4. With the assembly activated (Ctrl-A), open index.html in the Creo integrated browser.
+If this is more than just a one time thing, I can add a Windchill-like UI that would allow you to check specific parts.

 Regards,
 DF